<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/digital-infrastructure-in-africa-beyond-data-centers-a-performance-challenge/">Digital infrastructure in Africa: beyond data centers, a performance challenge</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/digital-infrastructure-in-africa-beyond-data-centers-a-performance-challenge/">Digital infrastructure in Africa: beyond data centers, a performance challenge</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/resources-and-logistics-the-new-face-of-economic-power/">Resources and logistics: the new face of economic power</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/resources-and-logistics-the-new-face-of-economic-power/">Resources and logistics: the new face of economic power</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>